Active View Selection with Perturbed Gaussian Ensemble for Tomographic Reconstruction: Related Work

 \subsubsection{Active View Selection (AVS)}

-or next best view (NBV) planning aims to incrementally~\cite{liu2024wakening,liu2023online,liu2021adaptive,liu2020mnemonics,liu2021rmm,liu2023continual,fischer2024inemo,duan2023prompt} determine the most informative viewpoints for scene reconstruction to minimize data acquisition costs.
+or next best view (NBV) planning aims to incrementally determine the most informative viewpoints for scene reconstruction to minimize data acquisition costs.
+It is closely related to continual learning and online learning~\cite{liu2020mnemonics,liu2021adaptive,liu2021rmm,liu2023online,luo2023class,liu2023continual,zhang2023continual,liu2024wakening,fischer2024inemo,duan2023prompt,zhu2025teachlmm,li2020online,li2019online,li2021online}.
 It originates from robotics research~\cite{connolly1985determination,scott2003view} and sees extensive exploration in 3D reconstruction~\cite{neunbv,gennbv,naruto,activegamer,prednbv,ran2023neurar}.
-With the rise of neural rendering, recent works adapt AVS to neural radiance fields (NeRF)~\cite{nerf}.
-NeRF-based methods~\cite{activenerf,xiao2024nerfdirector,nvf} quantify uncertainty via variance estimation to guide view acquisition, but they remain computationally intensive and primarily apply to synthetic settings.
-The advent of 3D Gaussian Splatting (3DGS)~\cite{3dgs} significantly accelerates active view selection and reconstruction due to its explicit representation and highly efficient rasterization.
-3DGS-based methods~\cite{fisherrf,popgs,gauss-mi,activegs,activesplat} adopt uncertainty or visibility-driven selection and show great promise for efficiency.
+With the rise of neural rendering, recent works adapt AVS to neural radiance fields~(NeRF)~\cite{nerf}.
+NeRF-based methods~\cite{activenerf,xiao2024nerfdirector,nvf,bayesrays,sunderhauf2023density} quantify uncertainty via variance estimation to guide view acquisition, but they remain computationally intensive and primarily apply to synthetic settings.
+The advent of 3D Gaussian Splatting~(3DGS)~\cite{3dgs} significantly accelerates active view selection and reconstruction due to its explicit representation and highly efficient rasterization.
+3DGS-based methods~\cite{fisherrf,popgs,gauss-mi,activegs,activesplat,zhao2025self} adopt uncertainty or visibility-driven selection and show great promise for efficiency.
 However, current gradient-based algorithms assume surface-based occlusion and heavily rely on view-dependent color parameters.
 In contrast, X-ray imaging operates on a transmission model governed by the Beer-Lambert law~\cite{kak2001principles}, where projections serve as linear integrals of the density field without occlusion.
 This transmissive nature causes high spatial coupling among Gaussians along the ray, severely violating the diagonal approximation assumptions of gradient-based methods.
+Although uncertainty estimation and active acquisition have also been explored for CT implicit neural representations~\cite{vasconcelos2022uncertainr,zidane2025activenaf}, it remains challenging to radiative Gaussian Splatting.
 To address this gap, we abandon the gradient-based heuristic and introduce a forward parameter perturbation strategy specifically tailored to the explicit density parameters of radiative Gaussians.